-Bushnell Quick Release Bino Tripod Adapter
+Bushnell Quick Release Bino Tripod Adapter Review

-One last model I was able to test while looking for the best binocular tripod adapter was the Bushnell Quick Release Binocular Tripod Adapter.
+One next model I was able to test while looking for the best binocular tripod adapter was the Bushnell Quick Release Binocular Tripod Adapter.
 This one offers a unique feature that none of the others had as well as a rock solid platform and a price point that is very enticing.

 Bushnell Binocular Tripod Adapters offer you a unique hinge that allows you to cant your binos while on the tripod.
 This can come in handy when glassing up or downhill without having to move your tripod (see picture below).
 It also makes putting the binos on and off the tripod adapter a little easier.
 I do wish the Bushnell Bino Tripod Adapter came with an Arca-Swiss base, but that’s not a deal breaker.

 One downside to the Bushnell Binocular Tripod Adapter is that, as of the date I wrote this article, I wasn’t able to find a way to purchase a second stud.
 An extra stud can come in handy when you want to swap out binoculars or if you happen to lose the stud for some reason.
 Hopefully Bushnell will sell the stud separately soon!